Lowe's Interview Questions

 11. Where do you see yourself in 5 years?

-• If you are going to college mention what you expect to be doing after you finish university.
+• If you attend college, mention what you expect to do after university.

-• If you want to stay in the home improvement business state you would like to get into a career in construction or possibly a management position in the home improvement business.
+• If you want to stay in the home improvement business, you should consider a career in construction or possibly a management position.

 12. What hours can you work?